 Spicy Asian Peanut-Ginger Noodles

 Luscious and nutty, this easy peanut noodle dish incorporates favorite Asian flavors.
-Substitute veggies other than the ones suggested in the recipes — you can vary this each time you make it, according to what’s in season or what’s in the refrigerator.
+Substitute veggies other than the ones suggested in the recipe — you can vary them each time, according to what’s in season or what’s in the refrigerator.
 You can even substitute cashew butter or almond butter for the peanut butter.
 Serve warm or at room temperature with a simple tofu or tempeh dish and a crisp salad or platter of raw vegetables.
+Photos by Hannah Kaminsky.

 - 8 ounces soba or udon noodles